groupdocs/reference.groupdocs.com/content/sites/groupdocs/viewer/english/java/com.groupdocs.viewer/filetype/_index.md

 ```

-Microsoft Project File (.mpp) is Microsoft Project data file that stores information related to project management in an integrated manner.
+Represents a Microsoft Project File (.mpp), which is a Microsoft Project data file that stores information related to project management in an integrated manner.
 Learn more about this file format [here][].

 [here]: https://wiki.fileformat.com/project-management/mpp